 Using "Hard Sell" during showings

 No one likes being pressured.
 Buyers might wonder why you are so anxious to sell.
 Let your home speak for itself.
-We can help you show your home in it's best light.
+The Rampinelli Team can help you show your home in it's best light with our home staging.

 Mistaking "Lookers" for "Buyers"